Elected school board bill passes committee despite CPS opposition

 “The level of disrespect community receives at the Chicago Board of Education is reason alone to vote for this bill,” he said.

 About a year ago, a version of this bill overwhelmingly passed the full House but never was called in the Senate headed by mayoral ally John Cullerton, D-Chicago.
-Martwick tried again, incorporating some input he received from Republicans about bolstering conflict of interest provisions and removing compensation and benefits for the 21 members to keep them in line with every other school board in the state.
+Martwick incorporated some input he received from Republicans about bolstering conflict of interest provisions and removing compensation and benefits for the 21 members to keep them in line with every other school board in the state.

+After the hearing, he said he’s looking for a partner in the Senate before pushing for a full House vote.